-The Chamber supports policies that address workforce needs while minimizing burdensome requirements that directly and indirectly increase costs to the employer.
+Recognizing that workforce issues continue to be a major priority for businesses from all sectors, the Chamber supports policies that address workforce needs while minimizing burdensome requirements that directly and indirectly increase costs to the employer.

-- Enactment of comprehensive and realistic immigration reform policies that support business workforce needs including: - Establishing a reliable, efficient, accurate employment eligibility confirmation system that is easy to use and provides a good faith "safe harbor" to employers relying on the Employment Eligibility Confirmation System. - o Establishing an earned pathway to legalization for undocumented workers already contributing to our economy, provided that they are law-abiding. - Continuation and expansion of permanent visa programs for highly skilled workers through the H-1B visa program and other programs that enable employers to access and keep the talent necessary for business to compete in the global market. - Raising or eliminating the cap on H-2B visas.
-This seasonal worker program is vital to small businesses that depend on H-2B visa personnel to fill those positions that the local workforce cannot fill. - Fairness for High-Skilled Immigrants Act that would remove the per-nation caps on employment based green cards, creating a merit-based, "first come, first served" legal immigration system for high-skilled employees.
+- Enactment of comprehensive and realistic immigration reform policies that support business workforce needs including: - o Establishing a reliable, efficient, accurate employment eligibility confirmation system that is easy to use and provides a good faith "safe harbor" to employers relying on the Employment Eligibility Confirmation - Establishing an earned pathway to legalization for undocumented workers already contributing to our economy, provided that they are law-abiding. - Continuation and expansion of permanent visa programs for highly skilled workers through the H-1B visa program and other programs that enable employers to access and keep the talent necessary for business to compete in the global market. - Raising or eliminating the cap on H-2B visas.
+This seasonal worker program is vital to small businesses that depend on H-2B visa personnel to fill those positions that the local workforce cannot fill. - Minimization of regulatory burdens to support a timely and expeditious visa application process. - · Fairness for High-Skilled Immigrants Act that would remove the per-nation caps on employment based green cards, creating a merit-based, "first come, first served"